The Sound of the Golden Hurricane Marching Band

 The band performs at every home game for the Golden Hurricane football team in Chapman Stadium, as well as selected away games and bowl appearances.
 The band also performs at many men's and women's basketball games at the University of Tulsa's Reynolds Center.
 The band has appeared on several Tulsa news stations and ESPN broadcasts of TU football games.
-The band has performed at several bowl games, including the Independence Bowl, GMAC Bowl, Harvest Bowl, Liberty Bowl, Miami Beach Bowl, and the inaugural Armed Forces Bowl.
+The band has performed at several bowl games, including the Independence Bowl, GMAC Bowl, Harvest Bowl, Liberty Bowl, Miami Beach Bowl, and the Armed Forces Bowl.

 The Sound of the Golden Hurricane is officially considered a part of the TU curriculum: students may earn academic credit for marching in the band, though this is not mandatory for participation.
 The band boasts a very high rate of undergraduate participation; 3.5% of the total undergraduate student population are members of the band, a rate only eclipsed at the FBS collegiate level by the Band of the Fighting Irish from the University of Notre Dame.